Music Box (Mariah Carey album): Music and lyrics

-Emotions contains influences from mostly 1950s, 1960s and 1970s balladry and gospel, as well as her continued work of R&B and soul.
-The album, while praised by some as more mature and raw, failed to reach the critical or commercial heights of her debut effort, while selling far less and failed to introduce Carey into a different market.
-Following these events, Columbia decided to try to market Carey in a similar fashion to her debut, only having her produce a more commercial and radio-friendly album.
+Emotions contained influences from mostly 1950s, 1960s and 1970s balladry and gospel, as well as her continued work of R&B and soul.
+The album, while praised by some as more mature and raw, failed to reach the critical or commercial heights of her debut effort.
+Notably, it sold significantly less well and failed to introduce Carey into a different market.
+Following these developments, Columbia sought to market Carey in a similar fashion to her debut, aiming for a more commercial and radio-friendly album.
 Their plans were to tone down Carey's vocals, and soften the album's production, leaving a more contemporary pop/R&B record.
-Agreeing to the change, Carey and Afanasieff began writing and recording material for her third studio effort, Music Box.
+Agreeing to this approach, Carey and Afanasieff began writing and recording material for her third studio effort, Music Box.

-One of the noticeable differences from Music Box and Carey's previous albums is its sound.
-The album was described by Afanasieff as a softer and more pop-oriented album, "filling the songs with air", and allowing far more space in the overall sound.
+One of the noticeable differences between Music Box and Carey's previous albums is the sound.
+The album was described by Afanasieff as a softer and more pop-oriented record, "filling the songs with air" and allowing far more space in the overall sound.
 Another noticeable change is in the album's production.
-When Mariah Carey was released, critics took notice of its "overly produced" and "studio perfect" quality, where in comparison, Emotions maintains a "raw, live sound."
-Music Box however, falls in between the two, a decision made by Carey during the album's production.
+When Mariah Carey was released, critics took notice of its "overly produced" and "studio perfect" quality, whereas Emotions, in comparison, maintains a "raw, live sound."
+Music Box, however, falls in between the two, a decision made by Carey during the album's production.
 She would layer each track with live backing vocals, so not to sound too overly produced, but still kept the inclusion of musical synthesizers.